Siouxland Forecast: April 23, 2020

 Tonight we’ll have isolated showers (and perhaps a few rumbles of thunder) under a partly cloudy sky as the low temperature falls to 49° in Sioux City.

 Friday and Saturday we’re going to cool things back off into the low/mid 60s for high temperatures.
 Still pleasant by late April standards!
-Look for scattered showers to happen on Friday with another round possible on Saturday afternoon.
-Nothing major is expected with total precipitation amounts under a quarter of an inch.
-Sunday will be mostly sunny with a high near 70°, so overall the weekend should be pleasant.
+Look for scattered showers to happen on Friday with another round possible on Saturday afternoon due to the presence of a stationary front.
+Nothing major is expected with total precipitation amounts under a quarter of an inch areawide.
+Sunday will be mostly sunny with a high near 70°, so overall the weekend should be pleasant despite the passing showers.

 Next week we’ll have a streak of 70°+ high temperatures beginning Monday and likely continuing straight through the rest of the week.
 Rain chances appear to stay at a minimum.